Last updated – 11 March 2021.

 To facilitate the foreign exchange trade you require as the basis of our agreement with you/your company, which includes opening a trading facility, providing you with accurate currency rates and making payment to the account beneficiary.

-Without the information such as your name, address, date of birth and bank account details, we will be unable to provide this service.
+Without information such as your name, address, date of birth, and bank account details, we will be unable to provide this service.

 - Necessary to meet a legal or regulatory obligation we may have